SamudrACE: Fast and Accurate Coupled Climate Modeling with 3D Ocean and Atmosphere Emulators: Materials and Methods

 \subsection{Fine-tuning SamudrACE}

 Once ACE2 and SamudraI pretraining is complete, we select for coupled fine-tuning the checkpoint with the lowest normalized channel-mean root mean square error (RMSE) over all epochs for each respective model.
 Together, the coupled emulators have a combined total of nearly 600 million parameters.
+Prior to fine-tuning, initial coupled surface temperature biases are larger than the biases observed in either uncoupled model, especially in the ENSO region and above sea ice, as shown in Figure S16a.
+Text S1 discusses this bias and its sensitivity to specific data processing choices which impact the consistency between uncoupled pretraining and coupled fine-tuning.

-Fine-tuning of these checkpoints in coupled mode proceeds in two stages.
+Coupled fine-tuning proceeds in two stages.
 In the first stage, we fine-tune SamudraI by optimizing the loss of four forward steps (20 days) while coupled to the pretrained ACE2 model.
 Throughout this first phase of coupled fine-tuning, ACE2's model weights are held fixed and atmospheric fields do not contribute to the training or validation loss.
 However, as seen in Figure S1c, atmosphere fields do contribute to the ``best" checkpoint selection, which is the SamudraI checkpoint leading to the lowest normalized channel-mean RMSE across all ocean and atmosphere fields.
+Figure S16b shows that the coupled surface temperature biases are greatly reduced after fine-tuning Samudra in coupled mode, with a reduction in global time mean RMSE from 2.265 to 0.355 K. Much of this improvement is realized after only a single epoch of fine-tuning.

 In the second stage, we continue fine-tuning with the best SamudraI checkpoint found in stage one.
-As the ACE2 model was not updated during the first phase, its stage two initialization is identical to the best checkpoint selected during pretraining.
-In contrast to the first stage, during the second stage the model weights for ACE2 and SamudraI are jointly optimized, with four 5-day ocean steps and two 6-hour atmosphere steps entering the optimization (Figure S1d).
-In addition, we switch from a constant learning rate to a cosine-annealing learning rate decay schedule \cite{loshchilov2016sgdr} with an initial learning rate of $10^{-5}$, ten times smaller than that used during pretraining and the first phase of fine-tuning.
+Since ACE2 was not updated during the first phase, it is initialized from its best pretraining checkpoint.
+In contrast to the first stage, weights for both ACE2 and SamudraI are jointly optimized with a cosine-annealing decay schedule~\cite{loshchilov2016sgdr}.
+The simulation trajectory again spans four 5-day ocean steps, during which the atmosphere advances through a sequence of eighty 6-hour steps.
+As before, we optimize the loss of all four ocean steps, but now we add the loss of the first two of the eighty atmospheric steps (Figure S1d).
+We provide additional details of coupled fine-tuning hyperparameters in Text S4.